 Here’s everything you should consider when planning backpacking food for a group:

 - Measure It Out: Portion dry bulk ingredients at home to avoid overpacking.
 Avoid oversized packaging—repack into zipper bags.
-When measuring portion sizes, a good rule of thumb is 1.5 cups of food per adult for each meal.
+When measuring portion sizes, a good rule of thumb is 1.5 cups of dry food per adult for each meal.

 Know Your Group